MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 44: 19.11.19
+* Continnued the course (67%).
+Learned to create separate CSS files and setting up a production web server with Express.
+The last part failed, and I did not manage to fix it.
+I will continue tomorrow.

 ## Day 43: 18.11.19
 * Learned about Git and production and developement using Webpack (66%).
 This is also very complicated.
 I guess most things are, when you don't know them.
 So got to keep on...
 * Managed to turn the unhappy customer happy again.